Mensferro/opensourcerevolution/readme.md

 ## Setup

-The basic repo contain a single file: ENG
+The basic repo contain, for now, a folder: ENG

-This file contains all the documentation in english but hopefull in the future there will be more files.
+This folder contains the manual in english but hopefully in the future there will be more files in other languages.

 # Conditions
 - This reposity only lists non-violent means with exception regarding self-defence.